aslansky/gulp-sprite/readme.md

 > [gulp](http://gulpjs.com) task for creating a image sprite and the corresponding stylesheets

+## DEPRECATION NOTICE

+Please use [css-sprite](https://github.com/aslansky/css-sprite) instead of this gulp plugin.

 ## Requirements

 `gulp-sprite` requires [node-canvas](https://github.com/learnboost/node-canvas) which depends on [Cairo](http://cairographics.org/).